-If you keep looking you’re going to find a great workplace that will truly value your voice and input.
-It may take a while to find the right fit for you unfortunately and you may end up in a toxic work environment to get by but the right place for you is out there.
+If you keep looking, you’ll find a great workplace that will truly value your voice and input.
+It may take a while to find the right fit for you, unfortunately, and you may end up in a toxic work environment to get by, but the right place for you is out there.
 One where you’ll be proud to work and actually feel valued.

 Whether you believe me now or not, I hope you will keep these words in mind anyway.